MikeDigitize/inheritance/README.md

 ```

 So now via the above I can extend the base class with extensions.
-But these extensions all reference the `elements` property from the base class so are useless without the base class.
-This isn't such a bad thing when designing a specific extensible API.
-If I were bothered about that I could just use composition instead.
+But these extensions all reference `this` and the `elements` property from the base class, so are basically useless without the base class.
+This isn't necessarily a bad thing but we have the dogma that everything we create should be re-usable so in an attempt to not get frowned upon by the pantheon of JavaScript gods we can try and convet the above to a pattern that uses composition instead.

 ```javascript